 Do you have past MCC debt that is keeping you from completing your degree?
-Do you have at least 25 completed MCC credit hours?
-You may be eligible for MCC’s debt forgiveness program, Finish What You Started.
+Do you have at least 24 completed MCC credit hours?
+You may be eligible for MCC's debt forgiveness program that allows you to Finish What You Started.

 Who qualifies for Finish What You Started?

-- Students who were previously enrolled at MCC, but did not earn a degree;
+- Students who have completed at least 24 credit hours at MCC, but did not earn a degree

 - Students who have some type of funding to cover the newly enrolled classes, including having a current FAFSA on file.